scazaresm/mintik-deployment/README.md

 # Introduction

 This repository contains the required scripts to deploy the **Mintik** backend services into your own server.
-It also contains the client binaries that will be used for alpha testing.
+It also contains the client app binaries that will be used for alpha testing.

 # Prerequisites